 The IASB expects that the application of the proposals would improve the information provided to users about the financial performance and financial position of entities subject to rate regulation.

-The IASB closed the period to receive comments on the exposure draft at July 30, 2021, discussed the feedback in October and November 2021, and continues to deliberate on the proposals.
+The IASB closed the period to receive comments on the exposure draft at July 30, 2021, discussed the feedback in October and November 2021.
+In March 2024, the IASB redeliberated and continues to deliberate on the proposals.